Road Trip (Parks and Recreation): Plot

-Meanwhile, Tom (Aziz Ansari) asks Andy (Chris Pratt), April (Aubrey Plaza), Jerry (Jim O'Heir) and Donna (Retta) to participate in a new game show called Know Ya Boo, that he is hoping to pitch to networks; he admits that it is a rip-off of The Newlywed Game.
+Meanwhile, Tom asks Andy, April, Jerry and Donna to participate in a new game show called Know Ya Boo, that he is hoping to pitch to networks; he admits that it is a rip-off of The Newlywed Game.
 It quickly becomes clear that Jerry and Donna know much more about each other than the recently married Andy and April.
 When April reveals her favorite band is Neutral Milk Hotel and not Andy's band Mouse Rat, Andy angrily leaves the game.
 Later he and April have a big fight which causes him to quit his music.
 April seeks advice from Ann because, although she dislikes her, Ann previously dated Andy for several years.
 Ann tells April she has to be supportive of Andy no matter how she feels.
 The next day, April brings the other members of Mouse Rat to city hall and surprises Andy by singing one of his songs.
 A thrilled Andy reconciles with April.

-In a separate subplot, a young girl named Lauren (Alyssa Shafer) asks to interview Ron (Nick Offerman) for her school's field trip assignment to city hall.
+In a separate subplot, a young girl named Lauren asks to interview Ron for her school's field trip assignment to city hall.
 Ron initially resists, but soon espouses his libertarian beliefs to her.
-He illustrates the concept of taxes by eating 40 percent of Lauren's lunch, to compare his actions to those of the government.
+He illustrates the concept of taxes by eating 40% of Lauren's lunch, to compare his actions to those of the government.
 She eagerly accepts his anti-government views.
 The next day, Lauren's furious mother reveals her daughter's assignment was "Why Government Matters", and that Lauren simply wrote "It doesn't".
 Ron apologizes, and later tells Lauren she should keep her views on government to herself until she gets older.